-Period (a) Total Number of Shares Purchased (b) Average Price Paid per Share Average Price Paid per Publicly Announced
+Period (a) Total Number of Shares Purchased (b) Average Price Paid per Share (c) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (d) Maximum Dollar Amount that May Yet be Purchased Under the Plans or Programs (in thousands) (1)

-April 1 - April 30, 2015 \$ \$ 100,000
+July 1 - July 31, 2015 \$ \$ 100,000

-May 1 - May 31, 2015 \$ \$ 100,000
+July 1 July 51, 2015 Ψ

-June 1 - June 30, 2015 - \$ - \$ 100,000
+August 1 - August 31, 2015 \$ \$ 100,000

-(1) Represents amounts available under the Company's previously announced \$100 million share repurchase program.
-To date, no shares have been repurchased under this program.
+(1) Represents amounts available under the Company's prior \$100 million share repurchase program.
+No shares were repurchased under this program prior to its termination.
+On November 4, 2015, the Company's board of directors authorized a new \$150 million share repurchase program, which replaces the existing program.
 The share repurchase program may be suspended or terminated at any time without prior notice.